martinwinther/ZettleCards/README.md

-# Flash Files (Obsidian) — User Guide
+# ZettleCards — User Guide

-Flash Files turns your Obsidian/Zettelkasten Markdown notes into simple, private flashcards you can review in your browser—no account, no cloud.
+ZettleCards turns your Obsidian/Zettelkasten Markdown notes into simple, private flashcards you can review in your browser—no account, no cloud.

 ## What it does